Hotel Front Desk

 I wish i could have answered your question earlier Jerilyn, because it sounds like you may have needed the answer in the moment, but in any event, you should be fine to visit a hotel room and knock on the door if ever you feel there is a legitimate reason.
 Even with a Do Not Disturb Sign on the door, you still have the right to ask a question of a guest if you feel that his or her safety, or the safety of others, is in jeopardy.
 It's often a good idea to bring another staff member with you so that if the situation into which you're entering is sensitive, you have a witness that can later prove that you did the right thing, if it comes to that.
 I would just follow procedure, and do what you know is legally and morally right, and you'll be fine.

-Do you get offended when a customer sends back a dish?Probably gunshot wound to the foot of a John in the lobby being attended to by his hooker at midnight.
+How long did it take you before you could quit your day-job?Probably gunshot wound to the foot of a John in the lobby being attended to by his hooker at midnight.
 Kind of tops it all, I think.

 As with any internet network to which you do not completely own the access and privileges, use a hotel's wifi and plug-in ethernet at your own risk.
 Sure, a hotel could look at different URLs visited by guests, but that would involve combing through thousands of logs not to mention would not be warranted unless a criminal investigatoin were underway.
 Let's just say most hotels would not want to waste their time doing so.
 However, with the prevalence of iPads provided by hotels in-room these days, especially with custom-built apps for each brand and property (that cost quite a lot of time and money to develop), there's a good chance that all activity on that app can and is being tracked to gain marketing information that will better predict guest needs, wants, and preferences to further hone in on what a hotel needs to do to increase profits.